tautikAg/ai-supabase-compliance/README.md

 - **Row Level Security (RLS) Check:**
   - Scans all tables in your database to verify if RLS is enabled.
   - Lists each table along with its compliance status.
-  - Provides detailed evidence (e.g., number of tables not compliant, any missing policies) and timestamps for the check.

 - **Point-In-Time Recovery (PITR) Check:**
   - Evaluates whether PITR is enabled for all projects associated with your Supabase account.